microsoft/AirSim/docs/airsim_ros_pkgs.md

 ##### WSL1 vs WSL2

 WSL2 is the latest version of the Windows10 Subsystem for Linux.
-It is many times faster than WSL1 and is therefore much preferred  for building the code in terms of speed.
+It is many times faster than WSL1 (if you use the native file system in `/home/...` rather than Windows mounted folders under `/mnt/...`) and is therefore much preferred for building the code in terms of speed.

 Once installed, you can switch between WSL1 or WSL2 versions as you prefer.